OSGeo/gdal/gdal/doc/source/drivers/raster/db2.rst

     been changed to DB2.
 In some cases it isn't clear whether we should refer to "DB2 tiles" or "GeoPackage tiles".

-Starting with GDAL 2.0, this driver implements full read/creation/update of tables containing raster tiles in the `OGC GeoPackage format standard <http://www.geopackage.org/spec/>`__.
+This driver implements full read/creation/update of tables containing raster tiles in the `OGC GeoPackage format standard <http://www.geopackage.org/spec/>`__.
 The GeoPackage standard uses a SQLite database file as a generic container, and the standard